 Work collaboratively with other team members

-- maintain knowledge of College’s standards and guidelines on an ongoing basis
+- maintain knowledge of College’s standards and guidelines

 - actively participate in continuous quality initiatives

 - participate on internal committees as appropriate

 - other duties as determined by the department leadership team